omarmira2/LOCI/README.md

 LOCI also identifies cloned code across multiple repositories, creating a clear view of current and older systems for maintenance.
 This helps developers understand system functionality and dependencies.

-LOCI aims to help developers and testers with a better understanding of how to make the SW more reliable and meet the project's quality KPIs, even using it for LIB without access to source code.
+LOCI aims to help the developers and the testers with a better understanding of how to make the SW more reliable and meet the project's quality KPIs much faster, even for binaries with no access to source code.

 ## Can I use LOCI and COPILOT?
 Yes!
 In fact, LOCI intelligence conversations can be used after COPILOT and COPILOT X for further technical advice to ensure maximum quality.